Which place is cheaper, Charleston or Saint Simons?

 Both destinations experience a temperate climate with four distinct seasons.
 And since both cities are in the northern hemisphere, summer is in July and winter is in January.

 The summer attracts plenty of travelers to both Saint Simons and Charleston.
+Many travelers come to Saint Simons for the beaches, the hiking, the small town charm, and the family-friendly experiences.
 Furthermore, many visitors come to Charleston in the summer for the beaches, the music scene, and the family-friendly experiences.

 In July, Saint Simons is generally around the same temperature as Charleston.
-Temperatures in Saint Simons average around 82°F (28°C), and Charleston stays around 82°F (28°C).
+Daily temperatures in Saint Simons average around 82°F (28°C), and Charleston fluctuates around 82°F (28°C).

 People are often attracted to the plentiful sunshine in Charleston this time of the year.
 In Saint Simons, it's very sunny this time of the year.
 Saint Simons usually receives around the same amount of sunshine as Charleston during summer.
 Saint Simons gets 286 hours of sunny skies, while Charleston receives 293 hours of full sun in the summer.